nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `Model` component,

 * stores the master deck data i.e., all `Card` objects (which are contained in a `UniqueCardList` object) and all `Deck` objects (which are contained in a `UniqueDeckList` object).
-* stores the currently 'selected' `Card` objects (e.g., results of a selecting a deck) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Card>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently 'selected' `Card` objects (e.g., results of selecting a deck) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Card>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores the currently 'selected' `Deck` objects (e.g., results of a deck search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Deck>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * stores an optional `Review` object, which handles the cards being reviewed by the user.
-Refer [below](#Review) for more details.
+Refer [below](#review) for more details.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 Each `Card` object,